ThomasLegleu/RoboND-P3-Perception-Project-master/writeup_template.md

 #### B- Apply filters and perform RANSAC plane segmentation

-    1- Downsample your point cloud by applying a Voxel Grid Filter.
+    Use the code from the previous exercise to perform the proper filtering for the ROS node 1- Downsample your point cloud by applying a Voxel Grid Filter.
     2- Apply a Pass Through Filter to isolate the table and objects.
     3- Perform RANSAC plane fitting to identify the table.